shahrooz1997/EyeP/README.md

 # EyeProtector

 This python script uses your webcam to let you know that you did not blink for more than 10 seconds.
-It is implemented to work on Ubuntu 18.04.

 ## How it works?